-Product revenues remained flat at \$103.4 million for the year ended December 31, 2022 as compared to \$103.5 million for the year ended December 31, 2021, primarily as a result of the New Prague fire that led to approximately \$9.4 million in revenue loss during the first quarter of 2022 and curtailed capital expenditure for MVE Biological Solutions' larger cryogenic systems and freezers toward smaller units during the second half of 2022.
+Product revenues decreased by \$14.2 million, or 13.8%, from \$103.4 million to \$89.2 million for the year ended December 31, 2023, as compared to the same period in 2022.
+This was primarily a result of decreased demand for cryogenic freezer systems that commenced during the second quarter of 2023, particularly in China.
+This decrease was partially offset by the recovery from the fire at our manufacturing facility in New Prague, Minnesota that negatively impacted the first quarter of 2022 by \$9.4 million.
 Product revenues consist primarily of revenue from our portfolio of cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities, which includes the rapidly growing Cell and Gene Therapy market through a global network of distributors and direct client relationships.